 Dempoin Temple is located next to Sensoji temple.
 Sadly the temple has been closed off to the public, so you can only view it from behind a gate.
 But the temple and it’s gardens are still worth the view.

 Shin-Nakamise Shopping Street is located next to Sensoji temple.
 Running perpendicular from Nakamise Shopping Street, this street contains a range of shops, restaurants, and arcades.

 Hanayashiki is a small theme park, containing 20 rides, is located in the center of Asakusa.
-The theme park opened in 1883, and is home to Japan’s oldest steel track rollercoaster and haunted house.
+The theme park opened in 1883 and is home to Japan’s oldest steel track rollercoaster and a haunted house.
 A lot of the rides have been updated but it is still quite a basic theme park due to its small size.
-This little theme park is worth a visit if you are travelling with children and want an alternative to the typical sight seeing Tokyo normally offers.
+This little theme park is worth a visit if you are traveling with children and want an alternative to the typical sightseeing Tokyo normally offers.